UBC-MDS/UBC-MDS.github.io/resources_pages/install_ds_stack_mac.md

 ## Password manager

 A password manager is an efficient and convenient measure to protect your online accounts from most common threats.
 While you don't strictly need to use one for any of the courses in MDS, we **highly recommend** that you set one up for your own benefit.
-Examples of reliable password managers include the ones built into Chrome and Firefox, [Bitwarden](https://bitwarden.com/), and [KeePassXC](https://keepassxc.org/) (if you prefer to sync your passwords manually).
+Examples of reliable password managers include the ones built into Chrome and Firefox, as well as [Bitwarden](https://bitwarden.com/), and [KeePassXC](https://keepassxc.org/) (if you prefer to sync your passwords manually).

 ## Slack